-- 8. The Vedas show us the path of humanity, humility, peace and universal brotherhood.
-The Vedas teach us to see all equally through the Sun's eye and friends' outlook. - 9.
-The three types of sorrows; The Vedas advise and help to overcome Adhibhautik sorrow.
-Adhibhautik sorrow is the calamity from five worldly elements- earth, water, fire, air and sky. - 10.
-Sorrows caused by earth are earthquake, volcanic eruption, land-slide, avalanche, etc. Sorrows caused by water are- flood, heavy rain, drought, sea-storm, etc. Sorrows caused by fire are forest fire, inferno, short circuit, etc. Sorrows caused by air are-heat wave and cold wave, hurricane, cyclone, wind storm, etc. Sorrows caused by sky are thunder, acid rain, insect outbreak, collision of meteorites, hail-storm, etc.

-- 11. Adhidaivik sorrows which are known by the term of force-de-majeure; divine calamity, epidemic outbreak, etc. (Like CORONA, 2019) - 12.
-Aadhyatmik sorrow is the calamity that relates to mind and soul of human beings, like mental anxiety, depression, anger, fear, psycho-somatic diseases etc. - 13.
-Rajas and Tamasik diseases manifested by contrasting qualities, which are called prajnaaparaadha in Ayurveda. - 14.
-The Vedas are useful in resolving all the problems related to these.
-The health of people has an impact on the entire society and nation, therefore, by saving people from such calamities the Vedas saves the Nation.
+- 3. Rigveda, Yajurveda, Samaveda and Atharvaveda taught us balancing the life with nature, earth as our mother and we as sons and daughters of earth and the whole universe as one family. - 4.
+The Vedas show us the path of humanity, humility, peace and universal brotherhood.
+The Vedas teach us to see all equally through the Sun's eye and friends' outlook. - 5.
+The Vedas advice and help to overcome Adhibhautik sorrow that is the calamity from five worldly elements- earth, water, fire, air and sky.
+Earthquake, volcanic eruption, land-slide, avalanche by earth.
+Flood, heavy rain, drought, sea-storm by water.
+Forest fire, inferno, short circuit by fire.
+Heat wave and cold wave, hurricane, cyclone, wind storm by air.
+Thunder, acid rain, insect outbreak, collision of meteorites, hail-storm by sky. - 6.
+Adhidaivik sorrows which are known by the term offorce-demajeure; natural calamity, epidemic, pandemic (Covid 2019) outbreak, etc. - 7.
+Aadhyatmik sorrow is the calamity that relates to mind and soul of human beings, like mental anxiety, depression, anger, fear, psycho-somatic diseases etc. - 8.
+Rajas and Tamasik diseases manifested by contrasting qualities, and by breaking the social norms which are called prajnaaparaadha in Ayurveda.